ixiaopan/blog/content/post/end2end-project-01.md

-## EDA
+## Explore the data

-EDA stands for Exploratory Data Analysis, which is an important part throughout the project.
+Exploring the data or EDA is the very first and important step when doing a machine learning project.
 The goal of EDA is to get insights from the data so as to clean and prepare data for building models.
-Generally speaking, it involves the following steps,
+Generally, it involves the following steps,

 - Identify variables
-- Examine the quality of the data
+- Examine data quality
 - Univariate analysis
 - Bivariate analysis